prjctgeek/foodie/content/recipes/pulledpork/index.md

 [taxonomies]
 categories = ["recipe"]
-tags = ["main","meat"]
+tags = ["main","meat","dry"]
 +++

 In the overview we use pulled pork as an example of "usually dry" food.

+<!-- more -->

 My spin on this, which will offend purists, is to finish off the meat in the oven.
 We still prefer [barbacoa](../barbacoa) to this recipe.

-<!-- more -->

 ### Ingredients